New Jersey v. Dharun Ravi: First webcam incident

 Before September 17, 2010, Clementi had chatted online with a man whose identity has not been made public.
 While Ravi was out for the evening on September 17, the man came to Clementi's dorm room for the first time.

-On the nights of September 19 and 21, Clementi texted with Ravi about using their room for the evening.
+On the nights of September 19 and 21, Clementi texted Ravi about using their room for the evening.
 On the first occasion, Ravi met Clementi's male friend, and Clementi said that the two wanted to be alone for the evening.
 In conversations with Wei and later text messages with friends, Ravi expressed distrust of the stranger that Clementi brought into the room, describing him as "an older, shabbier-looking guy".

 Ravi said he was worried about theft and that he left the computer in a state where he could view the webcam due to those concerns.
 However, other witnesses testified that Ravi said he also wanted to confirm that Clementi was gay.
-Ravi and Wei viewed the video stream via iChat for a few seconds, seeing Clementi and his guest kissing.
+Ravi and Wei viewed the livestream via iChat for a few seconds, seeing Clementi and his guest kissing.
 Ravi posted to his 150 Twitter followers, "Roommate asked for the room till midnight.
 I went into molly's room and turned on my webcam.
 I saw him making out with a dude.
 Yay."
 Soon after, Wei began an online chat in which she said that the two men had been "kissing [each other] right now / like THEY WERE GROPING EACH OTHER."
 Later, Wei turned on the camera for another view with four others in the room, though Ravi was not there.
 During this second viewing, Wei and others saw Clementi and his guest kissing with their shirts off and their pants on.

 Clementi followed Ravi on Twitter.
 Although Clementi could not see Ravi's phone text messages, he saw his Twitter postings the next day.
 Clementi viewed Ravi's Twitter posts 38 times following the first webcam viewing.
 Late on September 20, Clementi wrote to a friend online that, initially, he was not really bothered by what Ravi had seen in the first, brief viewing, primarily due to its extreme brevity.
 According to a Rutgers employee, at about 4 a.m. on September 21, after further conversations online, Clementi sent an online request for a single room because his "roommate used webcam to spy on me."